Kntnt/kntnt-lead/README.md

 ## For developers

-This plugin provides a filter `kntnt-lead-HTML` that allows developers to change the HTML before outputting it above body text.
+This plugin provides a filter `kntnt-lead-html` that allows developers to change the HTML before outputting it above body text.
 This can be used, for example, if you wish to insert a byline between the lead and the body text.

 ```PHP
 /**